adamreeve/delta-kernel-rs/README.md

 }
 ```

-- The crate's documentation can be easily reviewed with: `cargo docs --open`
+- The crate's documentation can be easily reviewed with: `cargo doc --open`
 - Code coverage is available on codecov via [cargo-llvm-cov].
 See their docs for instructions to install/run locally.

 [delta]: https://delta.io